BillyOh.com

 The smooth edges make it easy to cut, even for detailed designs.
 It’s easy to work with and makes a good choice for a DIY shed project.

-One thing to note about MDF is that it’ll soak up a lot of water, potentially posing a challenge for use in a shed that may at times be damp.
-To avoid this, treat the board with high-quality wood treatment.
+One thing to note about MDF is that it’ll soak up a lot of water.
+This could potentially pose a challenge for use in a shed that may, at times, be damp.
+To avoid this, treat the board with a preserver, treatment, or wood stain shed.

 7. Upcycled pallets